BraceYourselfGames/UE-BYGRichText/README.md

 ### Using the Rich Text Block

 1. Create a UserWidget blueprint.
-2. Add a `BYG Rich Text Block` to the widget.
+2. From the widget palette, under `Brace Yourself Games`, find `BYG Rich Text Block` and add it to your UserWidget.
 3. By default, the stylesheet selected will be the Markdown example included with the project.
+4. Try entering `Hello *bold world*, hello _italic world_!`

 ## Installation

 ### Source

-1. Download the zip or clone the repository to `ProjectName/Plugins/BYGRichText`
+1. Download the zip or clone the repository to `ProjectName/Plugins/BYGRichText`.
-2. If using C++, add `BYGRichText` to `PrivateDependencyModuleNames` inside `ProjectName.Build.cs`
+2. Add `BYGRichText` to `PrivateDependencyModuleNames` inside `ProjectName.Build.cs`.

 ## Unreal Version Support